 Once your team is all on the same page, encourage them to be your leaders.
 Have a team meeting and talk about practice goals, find one goal you all agree on and assign accountability for it.
 Have a team goal of more diagnosis in the hygiene chair?
 Assign the goal of each assistant to talk up dental procedures, the hygienist to do more education about a diagnosis and the front desk encouraging a care plan before the patient leaves.

 If you train your team to see and share the value of your practice’s work and be a leader in the workplace, you will see an increase in production, diagnosis and patient satisfaction.

 This training can be a little tricky for some teams.
 You need to trust your staff to speak for you.
 They need to feel confident that they’re saying what you would want them to say especially in a difficult situation.
 Scripting is a valuable training tool for this goal.
 Write down the common concerns and questions of your patients.
 The doctor should then write the answer for the employee.
 The goal is not to memorize the answer, rather, internalize the message and make it your own.

 By encouraging each member of your team to become a leader in their space and become actively involved in the success of the practice, you can turn a frustrated team into one that works together, all for the same goal.
 As Albert Schweitzer said, “Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful.”

 Have more questions?
-Contact Miles Global for products, consultation options and practice guides to get your practice on the right track!
+Contact Savage Success for products, consultation options and practice guides to get your practice on the right track!